 According to Steve Bliss of Wildomar Estate Planning Law, the probate attorney typically helps select the designations during the estate planning phase and an executor of a will receives compensation for his work typically.
 Each state has laws that govern how an executor is paid.
-The administrator is spent of the probate estate, instead of from the pockets of the beneficiaries, and may be paid a portion of the estate, a flat fee or a per hour rate, depending on state law.
+The administrator is spent of the probate and estate planning, instead of from the pockets of the beneficiaries, and may be paid a portion of the estate, a flat fee or a per hour rate, depending on state law.

 The administrator of an estate has many responsibilities.
 For example, an ordinary executor is accountable for making an inventory of the estate, getting in touch with lenders and beneficiaries, paying the estate’s bills and ensuring each recipient receives what the will leave for him.
 An executor may also be required to file the estate’s final tax returns or to defend the will versus a will contest in court.
 These responsibilities might take many months to complete, and require time, care and attention.
 The executor is compensated for the time and energy she invests ensuring the work is done.

 36330 Hidden Springs Rd Suite E, Wildomar, CA 92595

 The amount of compensation an administrator can earn for her work depends upon the law where the will is probated.
 Lots of states provide the administrator with a small percentage of the estate’s total possessions as payment.
 For instance, an executor in Kentucky might get as much as 5 percent of the estate’s assets.
 Other states, like California and Nevada, utilize a charge schedule set by law to pay the executor based upon the size of the estate.
 Lastly, countries that employ the Uniform Probate Code have no particular quantity or rate set by law.
 Instead, these states leave it to the probate court judge to establish a “reasonable” amount of settlement based on the size and intricacy of the estate.